What You Need to Know About Fasting While Breastfeeding

 The calorie level in milk varies from mother to mother.
 It even varies from time to time within the same mom.
 If you are not taking in calories due to fasting, your body will automatically start using your stored fat to provide the needed calories to the baby.

-Quantity and quality of your milk will not change if you intermittent fast like I’ve described in this post (a fast less than 24 hours).
-It is likely that your baby will get enough milk, but if you notice any of the following changes in the behavior of your child know that he or she is not getting the required quantity of milk and it may be time to stop fasting and eat a meal with healthy fats, protein, vegetables, and fruits.
+The quantity and quality of your milk will not change if you intermittent fast like I’ve described in this post (a fast less than 24 hours).
+It is likely that your baby will get enough milk.
+However, if you notice any of the following changes in the behavior of your child know that he or she is not getting the required quantity of milk, then it may be time to stop fasting, and eat a meal with healthy fats, protein, vegetables, or fruits.

 - Your baby is either losing or not gaining any weight.

-- Your baby may sleep more than usual.
+- Your baby is sleeping more than usual.

 - Your baby does not have enough wet and dirty diapers.

-If you notice any of these changes, then consult your doctor to find the right cause behind it and keep an eye on your baby and milk supply and revisit intermittent fasting at a later date.
+If you notice any of these changes, then consult your doctor to find the cause behind it, keep an eye on your baby and milk supply, and revisit intermittent fasting at a later date.

 How Long Can You Fast While Breastfeeding?